 In the Boston Region MPO's case, this CMAQ emissions performance measure would capture the anticipated CO emissions reductions from any CMAQ-funded projects that the MPO has programmed specifically in the carbon monoxide maintenance area in Waltham.44 Table 4-25 shows the Boston Region MPO's baseline and target values for this measure.
 Neither the MPO nor MassDOT programmed any CMAQ-funded projects in Waltham during FFYs 2014 to 2017.
 When targets were set in 2018, the MPO's TIP did not reflect any CMAQ-funded projects programmed in Waltham from FFYs 2018 to 2021.
 Neither the MPO nor MassDOT ultimately programmed CMAQ-funded projects in Waltham during this time period.
-The FFYs 2023-27 TIP does not include any CMAQ-funded projects in Waltham.
+The FFYs 2023-27 TIP will provide CMAQ funding for the NewMo Expansion project in FFYs 2023-25, and this project will enable riders to connect to destinations in Waltham.
+While emissions reductions from this project would not help to achieve current performance targets, they may affect future target-setting and performance monitoring activities.